 Luckily, Portugal has a reasonably relaxed process for non-EU citizens to gain residency.
 If you’ll be coming from outside the EU, you can still travel to Portugal for up to 90 days in any six-month period.
 Nevertheless, if you want to spend longer than this in Portugal — perhaps you want to retire there or live there permanently — then you will need to apply for a visa.

-There are three types of visas available to you:
+There are two types of visas available to you:

 - D7 Visa and D7 Residence Permit: If you have an income, whether that be a pension or through self-employment, this is another option to consider.
 The D7 will allow you to live in Portugal and travel freely within the EU, so is a great option post-Brexit.